Tifauv/oxyboard/README.md

 ## I want to get it !

-Being writen in Rust, you need the [Rustc compiler](https://www.rust-lang.org/fr/downloads.html) version 1.13 minimum to build the project.
-Rust distributions now come with the `Cargo` builder.
+Being writen in Rust, you need the [Rustc compiler](https://www.rust-lang.org/fr/downloads.html).
+No backwards tests have been done, but it builds nicely using the 1.54 version.
+No need for nightly features.

 Then, you should [get the code on GitHub](https://github.com/Tifauv/oxyboard).
-A `cargo run` will take care of downloading the dependencies, building all that and starting a board on 0.0.0.0:8080.
+A `cargo run` will take care of downloading the dependencies, building all that and starting a board on 0.0.0.0:8000.

+A two-stages Dockerfile is also provided so that you can build a container even if you don't have Rust installed on your system.

 ## Documentation